ErrorTzy/writings/notes/Selves_in_doubt/Notes.md

 2. For any typical mental state M when S is in the state M is is disposed to judge that M occurs

 Some I-blind creature can follow KP rule without being self-referential

+## Chap.
+3 Strange Language of the Self (1): Parfitian Languages

+### A no-self Language

+Reductionism: Any sentence describing the identity of a person over time is equivalent to a sentence describing the occurrence of the various (non-branching) physical and (especially) psychological continuities

+Equivalent means, given a possible world and context, their truth value remains the same.

+This reduction does not follow that the thing reduced to (i.e. single slices in the continuity) exists independently